kint-php/kint/plugins.md

 ### The blacklist plugin

-Lets you hide information you don't want dumped, and improve performance by skipping heavy objects.
+Lets you hide information you don't want dumped, and improve performance by skipping heavy values.

 `Kint\Parser\BlacklistPlugin::$blacklist` | List of classes to blacklist.
 `Kint\Parser\BlacklistPlugin::$shallow_blacklist` | List of classes to blacklist unless you dump it specifically.
-This is great for heavy objects that impact performance like DI containers.
+This is great for heavy values that impact performance like DI containers.
+Default includes `Psr\Container\ContainerInterface`.
-`Kint\Parser\BlacklistPlugin::$array_limit` | Size of arrays to blacklist.
-Default 1000
-`Kint\Parser\BlacklistPlugin::$shallow_array_limit` | Size of arrays to blacklist unless you dump it specifically.
-Default 10000

 ### The microtime plugin